OpenSeizureDetector/webApi/client/algTest/README.md

 Usage
 =====
 Edit testConfig.json to suit your requirements.
+Note that it points to a client.cfg file which should contain database login credentials.
+If you want to analyse other users' data you must authenticate as a 'researcher' user rather than a normal user.
+Contact graham@openseizuredetector.org.uk for access.

+Then just run ./testRunner.py

+There are a few dependencies such as numpy which must be satisfied for it to work.